 Lee is a fan of the Washington Huskies and represents the Puget Island area.

-Lori represents the west side of the district and was elected to the board in 2011.
+Austin represents the west side of the district and was sworn in September 2019.